Migrating to ProcessOut

 Step 1: Preparing your ProcessOut integration

-Step 2: Intro your ProcessOut Account Manager to your old PSP
+Step 2: Introduce your ProcessOut Account Manager to your old PSP

-Now that you’ve launched ProcessOut in your application so that all new customers and cards get sent and processed on ProcessOut, you can intro your ProcessOut Account Manager to your old PSP Account Manager.
-We’ll synchronize with them to initiate the cards export.
+Now that you’ve launched ProcessOut in your application so that all new customers and cards get sent and processed on ProcessOut, you can introduce your ProcessOut Account Manager to your old PSP Account Manager.
+We’ll synchronize with them to initiate the card export.
 This is a manual step that can take from a few days to 2 weeks depending on your old PSP.

 Step 3: Cards get imported in ProcessOut and aliased